priyank9320/logo_lambda/README.md

 The logos saved use the website name as their name, for example : www.example.com , this websites logo will be saved as `example.com.logo` .
 This was done to avoid ambiguity because some websites have the same domain name and differ only in the Top Level Domain name (TLD).

+To increase the speed I have set the memory of Lambda as 1 GB even though the actual memory usage is very low.
+Increasing the memory further didn't have significant impact on speed.

 # Short description of the algorithm: